AvePoint/cloud-api/docs/docs/services-and-features/insights/objects/objectActivities.md

 |-------------------|---------------|
 | `/insights/activities/object/{path}/export` | insights.graph.readwrite.all |

-[all the methods are GET, why do you need write permission?  -confiremd, cannot be changed as this has been in use for a few releases now ]: #
+[all the methods are GET, why do you need write permission?  -confirmed, cannot be changed as this has been in use for a few releases now ]: #

 ## Request